ccaug/modernbertdos/README.md

 # modernbertdos
 ModerBERT DoS tool

-# ModernBERT-DDOS Classification Tool
+## ModernBERT-DDOS Classification Tool

 This repository contains a tool for fine-tuning a transformer-based model, **ModernBERT**, to classify network traffic into different types based on labeled data.
-The model is trained on a labeled dataset for detecting various types of network traffic such as DDoS, normal traffic (BENIGN), and others (NetBIOS, LDAP, Syn, MSSQL, UDP, SSL).
+The model is trained on a labeled dataset (CIC-DDoS2019 and one specifically crafted for SSL) for detecting various types of network traffic such as DDoS, normal traffic (BENIGN), and others (NetBIOS, LDAP, Syn, MSSQL, UDP, SSL).

 ## Overview

 The tool leverages **Hugging Face's Transformers** library and fine-tunes **ModernBERT** for multi-class classification tasks.
 The goal is to classify network traffic types from a CSV dataset that includes different features of network packets.

 The tool can:
-- Train a classification model using a dataset of network traffic.
 - Use **ModernBERT** to classify the traffic types into one of the predefined categories.
-- Save and upload the trained model to **Hugging Face Hub** for easy sharing and deployment.

 ## Features

-- **Data Preprocessing**: Cleans and prepares the dataset by removing unnecessary columns and converting labels to numerical values.
 - **Model Fine-Tuning**: Uses **ModernBERT** pre-trained on text data and fine-tunes it for network traffic classification.
 - **Early Stopping**: Monitors the performance of the model on the validation set to stop training early if improvements are minimal.
 - **Model Metrics**: Tracks **Accuracy**, **F1 Score**, **Precision**, and **Recall** during training.
 - **Model Saving and Upload**: Saves the fine-tuned model and tokenizer, and uploads them to **Hugging Face Hub** for easy access.
+[ModernBERT-DDOS Model on Hugging Face](https://huggingface.co/ccaug/modernbert_ddos)

 ## Requirements